jdavidhermoso/StonePaperScissorsLizardSpock/readme.txt

-I am gonna build the Big Bang Theory game Stone, Paper Scissors Lizard Spoke.
+I am gonna build the Big Bang Theory game Stone, Paper Scissors Lizard Spoke, while I am following the Platzi Basic programming course.

+Remember to visit platzi.com.

+It doesn't mind wich is your language level.
+You'll have something to learn.

 These are the rules: